Meredith Marakovits: The Joe Girardi Show

-From 2012 to 2017, while Joe Girardi was the Yankees manager, Marakovits hosted the weekly Joe Girardi Show for YES.
+From 2012-17, while Joe Girardi was the Yankees manager, Marakovits hosted the weekly Joe Girardi Show for YES.
 Marakovits played a key role in revamping The Joe Girardi Show, which began in 2008, helping to move it beyond its original, static interview format.
 Teaming up with producer Eric Roldan, she introduced more personal, behind-the-scenes segments that showcased Girardi's personality off the field, starting with small “access” pieces.
 These pieces eventually evolved into on-location episodes, featuring visits to restaurants and tourist spots during road trips, giving fans a fresh, more engaging look at the Yankees’ manager.

-COVID-19 pandemic
+Social media

 When the baseball season was shut down in March 2020 because of the COVID-19 pandemic, Marakovits stayed connected with fans and baseball while the YES Network was still developing a content strategy without live sports.
 She launched a makeshift interview series called “Live with Mere” on Instagram Live, later uploaded to YouTube, where she spoke with friends and colleagues from the sports broadcasting world, including ESPN's Jon Sciambi, MLB Network analyst Al Leiter, and Yankees radio broadcaster Suzyn Waldman.
 Marakovits also contributed to YES’ “Yes We’re Here” series, interviewing past and current players.

+Marakovits has formed a social media duo with Yankees radio broadcaster Suzyn Waldman, with the two regularly documenting their adventures on Instagram.
+Since 2025, she also films Michael Kay's "chicken tender reviews".